FelixPM/blog/content/articles/python_practice.md

 advanced, to this end Bites are searchable and they are tagged by the topics and knowledge required to solve them, for example, a “find most common word” Bite is tagged with: list comprehension, Counter and data analysis.

-PyBites encourages you to practice daily by tracking and showing the days you have worked, a method they referer to as the [Seinfeld's Productivity Secret](https://lifehacker.com/jerry-seinfelds-productivity-secret-281626)
+PyBites encourages you to practice daily by tracking and showing the days you have worked, a method they refer to as the [Seinfeld's Productivity Secret](https://lifehacker.com/jerry-seinfelds-productivity-secret-281626)

 ![PyBites]({static}/images/pybitescalendar.png)